-- conduct which is an offence or breach of law; - disclosures relating to miscarriages of justice; - health and safety risks, including risks to the public as well as other employees; - damage to the environment; - · the unauthorised use of funds; - possible fraud and corruption; - sexual or physical abuse of customers or staff; or - other unethical conduct.
+- conduct which is an offence or breach of law; - disclosures relating to miscarriages of justice; - health and safety risks, including risks to the public as well as other employees; - damage to the environment; - the unauthorised use of funds; - possible fraud and corruption; - sexual or physical abuse of customers or staff; or - other unethical conduct.

-Thus, any serious concerns staff have about any aspect of service provision or the conduct of employees of St Joseph's Out of School Club or others acting on behalf of St Joseph's Out of School Club can be reported under the whistleblowing policy.
+Thus, any serious concerns staff have about any aspect of service provision or the conduct of employees of St Joseph's Nympsfield Out of School Club or others acting on behalf of the OOSC can be reported under the whistleblowing policy.
 This may be something that:

-- makes anyone feel uncomfortable in terms of known standards, their experience or the standards they believe St Joseph's Out of School Club subscribes to; or - is against St Joseph's Out of School Club's policies and procedures. - Falls below established standards of practice; or - amounts to improper conduct.
+- makes anyone feel uncomfortable in terms of known standards, their experience or the standards they believe the OOSC subscribes to; or - is against the OOSC's policies and procedures; - falls below established standards of practice; or - amounts to improper conduct.